stata2r/stata2r.github.io/src/data.table/README.md

 ## Data I/O

-Like Stata's ".dta" format, R has its own native ".rds" binary file storage type.
+Like Stata's `.dta` file format, R has its own native `.rds` storage format.
 (See also the <a href = "http://www.fstpackage.org/">fst</a> package.)
 However, we generally recommend that users avoid native—especially proprietary—data types since they hamper interoperability and reproducibility.
 We'll hence concentrate on common open-source file types below.
-We'll make an exception for .dta given our target audience, but we still recommend avoiding it if possible.
+We'll make an exception for `.dta` given our target audience, but we still recommend avoiding it if possible.

 ### Read and write .csv